clementfarabet/ipam-tutorials/th_tutorials/4_morestuff/README.md

 ### Dropout Activation Units

 This week we heard about dropout activation units.
 The idea there is to perturbate the activations of hidden units, by randomly zeroing some of these units.
-So of course, one subtle detail about this type of layer is that it will obviously be wrong in terms of its gradients.

 Such a class could be defined like this:

 ```{.lua .numberLines}
 local Dropout, Parent = torch.class('nn.Dropout', 'nn.Module')